ARM-software/abi-aa/aapcs64/aapcs64.rst

 Writable static data may be further sub-divided into initialized, zero-initialized, and uninitialized data.

 The heap is an area (or areas) of memory that the process manages itself (for example, with the C malloc function).
-It is typically to create dynamic data objects.
+It is typically used to create dynamic data objects.

 Each individual stack must occupy a single, contiguous region of memory.
 However, as noted above, multiple stacks do not need to be organized contiguously.

-A process must always have access to code and stacks, but does not need to have access to any of the other categories of memory.
+A process must always have access to code and stacks, and it may have access to any of the other categories of memory.

 A conforming program must only execute instructions that are in areas of memory designated to contain code.